Jingtai Emperor: Economy

 In 1450, Shandong experienced a famine, and from 1452 to 1454, the provinces in northern China and the lower Yangtze River were greatly affected by heavy rains and cold weather.
 The drought of 1455 was followed by summer rains in 1456 in northern China.
 The state treasury was depleted due to providing aid to the population and dealing with tax arrears.
 In 1453, the ban on using coins for trade was lifted.
 From the mid-1450s, illegal private coins from Jiangnan began to dominate the markets in Beijing, replacing the old Yongle coins.
-Although there were some proposals to address this problem by resuming state production, they were disregarded, resulting in the spread of illegal mints through unofficial networks.
+Although there were proposals to resume state production of coins, they were disregarded, resulting in the spread of illegal mints through unofficial networks.
+However, the Jingtai era also witnessed the restoration of stability due to the efforts of capable ministers.
+In the field of culture, the era is known for the advancement of wire enamel (cloisonné) decoration, which is now referred to as Jingtai-lan in Chinese.

 After the severe floods and changes in its course in 1448, the government took urgent action to regulate the Yellow River.
-As a result, the river began to flow into the sea both north and south of the Shandong Peninsula, but these changes in the river's flow caused problems with the water supply for the Grand Canal.
+The river began to flow into the sea both north and south of the Shandong Peninsula, but these changes in the river's flow caused problems with the water supply for the Grand Canal.
 Despite attempts to fix the issue and repairs carried out from 1449 to 1452, they were ultimately unsuccessful.
 In 1453, Xu Youzhen, who had fallen out of favor during the crisis of 1449 when he suggested relocating the capital from Beijing to Nanjing, presented a plan to rebuild the levees and canals.
 With a workforce of 58,000, he completed complex repairs to the dams and excavated hundreds of kilometers of canals within two years.
 His work successfully withstood the great flood of 1456 and remained in use for decades.

 Traditional history portrays the 1450s as a time of intense competition between two imperial brothers, but Marxist historians emphasize the presence of class conflicts.
 The population was consistently dissatisfied, leading to rebellions and keeping the army occupied for much of the decade.
 By 1452, the uprisings in Fujian and Zhejiang had subsided.
 In Guangdong and Guangxi, the lawlessness of non-Chinese populations (specifically the Miao and Yao tribes) went unchecked until Wang Ao was sent to the region in 1452–1453.
 In 1450–52, the Miao and Yao rebelled in Guizhou and Huguang, and unrest continued in Fujian, Huguang, Sichuan, and Zhejiang in the years 1453–56.
 Throughout the 1450s, there were armed conflicts in Guangdong, where the authorities mobilized loyal tribes against the rebels.
-Non-Han Chinese groups generally rebelled against the Ming government, while Han Chinese miners and landless individuals in the peripheral regions of the provinces remained relatively calm.
+Non-Han Chinese groups generally rebelled against the Ming government, while Chinese miners and landless individuals in the peripheral regions of the provinces remained relatively calm.

-Overall, the reign of the Jingtai Emperor was marked by successful reforms and the restoration of stability, thanks to the efforts of capable ministers.
-In the field of culture, the Jingtai era is known for the advancement of wire enamel (cloisonné) decoration, which is now referred to as Jingtai-lan (meaning 'blue [color of the era] Jingtai') in Chinese.